Holiday inspiration currently loading...

 Island-hop through the contrasting isles of the Outer Hebrides, from Barra, through the Uists to Skye, then back to Harris and Lewis with flights from Glasgow.
 There are also options between Edinburgh and Stornoway and some connecting services available from Southampton, Birmingham, Belfast & Gatwick.

 Price is based on two adults sharing a double or twin room for 10 nights on a bed & breakfast basis.
-It also includes 11 days car hire (small manual) and ferry travel through the islands for car and passengers, as well as flights from Glasgow to Barra and from Stornoway to Glasgow.
+It also includes 11 days car hire (small manual with one driver) and ferry travel through the islands for car and passengers, as well as flights from Glasgow to Barra and from Stornoway to Glasgow.
 Edinburgh and Inverness also connect with Stornoway.

 Automatic transmission cars can be arranged given advance notice for a supplement of £10 per day.

-Please note that due to conditions imposed on our supplier by insurance companies, the maximum age for a driver on this holiday is 75.
+Please note that due to conditions imposed on our supplier by insurance companies, the maximum age for a UK licensed driver on this holiday is 79, and 75 for a driver from overseas.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.